femmerling/EmeraldBox/readme.md

 If you wish to use a rather stable version, use download the package from http://emeraldbox.emfeld.com.

 Currently the package is tested only on unix/linux systems.

-No support is currently provided for Windows (sorry windows fans).
+Limited support is provided for Windows.
+Currently you can run the setup on windows system.

 for documentation on python see http://www.python.org <br>
 for documentation on Flask see http://flask.pocoo.org <br>